-This policy and any associated procedures, guidelines, or plans function within the overall framework of NCAOC policies, procedures, guidelines, and plans established in support of NCAOC Information Security, Risk, Information Assurance, and Privacy Programs, as authorized by the NCAOC Chief Technology Officer.
+This policy and any associated procedures, guidelines, or plans function within the overall framework of NCAOC policies, procedures, guidelines, and plans established in support of NCAOC Information Security, Risk, Assurance, and Privacy Programs, as authorized by the NCAOC Chief Technology Officer.

-Exceptions to this policy must be based on an assessment of any associated risk, any compensating or mitigating controls, and the written acceptance of that risk by the Information Security Committee pursuant to authority delegated by the NCAOC Chief Technology Officer.
+Exceptions to this policy must be based on an assessment of any associated Risk, any compensating or mitigating controls, and the written acceptance of that Risk.